Signed in as:

 Irrigation is an important part of the preparation phase.
 Using your custom planting design you and/or your gardener can easily configure and install the irrigation system.

 If renovating, existing plants or rock may need to be removed.
-Depending upon the plants selected, planting areas will likely require preparation with soil amendments.
+Planting areas will likely require preparation with soil amendments.

 Why waste time and money constantly replacing plants that fail or never really look right?
 With your well-thought-out design and customized plant list in hand, feel confident that your efforts will yield the best results not just now, but also in the years to come!